 - 1.1 Discretionary Rate Relief (DRR) is a means by which Derby City Council (DCC) can use its discretionary powers to reduce the amount of Business Rates a business has to pay.
-Generally, there is a direct cost to DCC in awarding DRR and therefore expenditure has been controlled through the operation of a Policy for a number of years. - 1.2 The Council's Policy is being refreshed to take account of a recent Written Ministerial Statement on 27 January 2020 that clarified the position for a number of discretionary rate reliefs from 1 April 2020. - 1.3 Any DRR award made as a result of the recommended changes from 1 April 2020 will be fully funded by the Government by way of grant paid under Section 31 of the Local Government Act 2003.
-As such there will be no additional cost to the Council as a result of the recommended changes to the Policy included in this report. - 1.4 The main changes to the Policy, which is at Appendix 1 of this report, are to sections 1, 3, 5, 16, 19, 20 and Appendix A of the Policy.
+Generally, there is a direct cost to DCC in awarding DRR and therefore expenditure has been controlled through the operation of a Policy for several years. - 1.2 The Council's Policy is being refreshed to take account of the discretionary rate relief schemes announced by the Chancellor of the Exchequer during the Budget announcement on 3rd March 2021that take affect from 1 April 2021.
+The Government confirmed that they will continue to provide eligible retail, hospitality and leisure properties in England with 100% business rates relief from 1 April 2021 to 30 June 2021 followed by 66% business rates relief for the period from 1 July 2021 to 31 March 2022, capped at £2 million per business for properties that were required to be closed on 5 January 2021, or £105,000 per business for other eligible properties. - 1.3 The Government have also confirmed that any DRR award made because of the recommended changes from 1 April 2021 will be fully funded by the Government by way of grant paid under Section 31 of the Local Government Act 2003.
+As such there will be no additional cost to the Council from the recommended changes to the Policy included in this report. - 1.4 As well as updating the policy to take account of the relief schemes announced during the Budget the policy has also been updated to take account of the UK leaving the European Union.
+As a result, State aid rules no longer apply although they have been replaced by new domestic rules called subsidy control.
+Under the new subsidy control regime aid under £350,000 in any three year rolling period will be classed as de minimis.
 Much of the Policy, including the main criteria for awarding reliefs to charities and non-profit making organisations has not changed as a result of this update.
 The revised Policy aims to support the vision and priorities of the Council, whilst ensuring that help is given to those organisations that can demonstrate that they are in the greatest financial need and whose services benefit the citizens of Derby.